guluarte/crmutils/README.md

         String userId = service.WhoAmIRequest();

- Creating a LiveHive Contact (for leads use LiveHiveLead)
+ Creating a LiveHive Contact (for leads use LiveHiveLead and for Accounts LiveHiveAccount)

         LiveHiveContact liveHiveContact = new LiveHiveContact();